 Kathryn Bigelow’s Detroit was a distressing powerhouse, an immersive experience of police brutality and racism during the 1967 riots.
 The film boasted an excellent ensemble cast although I singled out Will Poulter as the police officer in charge in my top five male performances of the year.

-The second film by director Asghar Fahardi to win the Best Film in a Foreign Language Oscar (the first was the magnificent A Separation), The Salesman is a surprisingly quiet narrative as a teacher looks to discover the identity of the person who assaulted his wife in their new home.
+The second film by director Asghar Farhadi to win the Best Film in a Foreign Language Oscar (the first was the magnificent A Separation), The Salesman is a surprisingly quiet narrative as a teacher looks to discover the identity of the person who assaulted his wife in their new home.

 Based on historical fact, King Haakon VII of Norway is forced to make a decision that will impact on his country and millions of lives.
 It’s April 1940 and Nazi Germany has invaded under the pretext of protection from aggressive Allied Forces.
 The King’s Choice is whether to accept their protection – or declare war.